HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 Each **Row** array of the response will correspond to an Org to which the user is a member and will contain the following components:

-**CINX API Token:** Token that will be used in API calls to access and  the org’s data.
+**CINX API Token:** Token that will be used in API calls to access and insert data.

 **User:** provides basic information about the user and his/her CINX Unique Id.